Amplatzer Amulet Left Atrial Appendage Occluder IDE - Amulet IDE

 Presented by Dr. DJ Lakkireddy at the European Society of Cardiology Virtual Congress, August 30, 2021.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Noninvasive Imaging, Prevention, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Echocardiography/Ultrasound
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiovascular Care Team, Noninvasive Imaging, Prevention, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Echocardiography/Ultrasound

-Keywords: ESC Congress, ESC21, Anticoagulants, Arrhythmias, Cardiac, Aspirin, Atrial Appendage, Atrial Fibrillation, Brain Ischemia, Echocardiography, Transesophageal, Embolism, Hemorrhage, Patient Discharge, Platelet Aggregation Inhibitors, Secondary Prevention, Stroke, Thrombosis, Warfarin
+Keywords: Anticoagulants, Arrhythmias, Cardiac, Aspirin, Atrial Appendage, Atrial Fibrillation, Brain Ischemia, Echocardiography, Transesophageal, Embolism, ESC21, ESC Congress, Hemorrhage, Patient Discharge, Platelet Aggregation Inhibitors, Secondary Prevention, Stroke, TCT21, Thrombosis, Transcatheter Cardiovascular Therapeutics, Warfarin